 Ok…Fun-Time!
 How can you make someone laugh within 21 seconds?
 Well, TOOM had some answers to that.
 When even death feels sorry for your way of living….well.
 Have a look 😉

 05. Hornbach – Father and Son

-Ok, that one is a really emotional one, and one of my all time favorites.
+Ok, that one is a really emotional one and one of my all-time favorites.
 It´s the simple storytelling of a father and a son.
-And even if the father has passed away, something that both build together stay on and saves some memories.
+And even if the father has passed away, something that both builds together stay on and saves some memories.
 I like this one actually the most cause it combines two things:

-- This fundamental thing to build something with your own hands.
+- This is a fundamental thing to build something with your own hands.

 - The parents-kids relationship.

-And it comes along not in a over-melodramtic way.
+And it comes along not in an over-melodramatic way.
 But with a to-the-point question at the end, that hits everyone “What will stay on when you passed away?”

 At the end…